 This handy insight will show you how to work out Irish family patterns (a) in the early 1800s and (b) after the Great Famine when these traditions changed drastically.
 Remember, you can always post a query on this subject to our IrelandXO Message Board anytime you need guidance.
 To join up and get started, click HERE.

-TRADITIONAL IRISH NAMING PATTERNS
+TRADITIONAL IRISH NAMING PATTERNS AND CONVENTIONS

 For about two centuries (from the late 1700s through to the early to mid-1900s) the Irish favoured a precise convention for naming their children that can suggest what names to look for in a previous generation.
 All that's needed is for one sibling in a family to have used this pattern with accuracy (even if one's own direct ancestor deviated a little).

-- Irish Naming Practice for Boys
+Irish Naming Traditions for Boys

 1st son named after the paternal grandfather (his father's father);

 2nd son after the maternal grandfather (his mother's father);